DIPlib/diplib/changelogs/diplib_next.md

 ### New functionality

+- Added a `"antisym reflect"` (`dip::BoundaryCondition::ANTISYMMETRIC_REFLECT`) boundary condition.
+It is similar to `"asym mirror"`, but ensures the derivative is constant at the image boundary.

 ### Changed functionality

 - The `"label"` color map produced by `dip::ColorMapLut()` and used by `dip::ApplyColorMap()` now has 60 unique colors,